ibm-cloud-docs/containers/encryption.md

 ## Next steps
 {: #plan-storage-next}

 To continue the planning process, choose a [storage option](/docs/containers?topic=containers-storage-plan).
-If you're ready to get started with encryption, move on to[create a KMS instance and root key](/docs/containers?topic=containers-encryption-setup).
+If you're ready to get started with encryption, move on to [creating a KMS instance and root key](/docs/containers?topic=containers-encryption-setup).